 This is the capstone research experience for the Neuroscience Major.
 Majors may select their thesis advisor from the faculty of the Biology, Chemistry or Psychology Departments.
 The topic of the thesis must be relevant to the study of the brain, peripheral nervous system, or the senses and must be approved by the Chair of the Neuroscience Program.
-It is expected that the Neuroscience Thesis will result in an archival scholarly paper and be presented at an appropriate forum (e.g., regional or national scientific meeting, Biology or Chemistry Seminars; B-W Science Poster session).
+It is expected that the Neuroscience Thesis will result in an archival scholarly paper and be presented at an appropriate forum (e.g., regional national or international scientific meeting, Biology or Chemistry Seminars; B-W Science Poster session).
 The method of presentation must be coordinated with the Chair of the Neuroscience Program.
+The Thesis will be defended before the Neuroscience Studies Committee.
+Passing of the oral defense is required for the awarding of the Neuroscience Major.